INmusic Festival: 2015

-INmusic festival was nominated for European Festival Award, in the Best Medium Sized Festival Category.
+INmusic festival was nominated for a European Festival Award in the Best Medium Sized Festival Category.

 2016

 INmusic festival #11 took place on 20–22 June 2016 in Zagreb, Croatia, in the isles of lake Jarun.
 In 2016 INmusic festival introduced a one of a kind 360 degree VJ stage inside the first world replica of the iconic Tesla Tower, inspired by the Croatian-born scientist and genius Nikola Tesla and in hommage to the recent passing of David Bowie who portrayed Tesla in Christoper Nolan's 2006 film The Prestige, but more importantly represented a symbol of musical innovation and genre bending in contemporary music.